mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/service.md

 $ sudo tail -n 1000 /var/log/upstart/mattermost-push-proxy.log
 ```

+{{% note "Device IDs" %}}
+Note that Device IDs can change somewhat frequently, as they are tied to a
+device session.
+If you're having trouble, double-check the latest device IDs
+by re-running the above queries.
+{{% /note %}}

 ### Troubleshooting

 ##### High Sierra Apple Developer Keys Steps - follow these instructions if you run into an error like below: